Skip to main content

 • Ability to register accounts "on the fly"

-• Supports working with advanced account format and can answer the secret question (if the answer is in info).
-And also uses saved proxy for authorization (if it is in info).
+• Supports working with extended account format and can answer the secret question (if the answer is in info).
+It also uses the saved proxy for authorization (if it is in info).

-• As queries, you need to specify keywords, just like if you entered them directly into the Wordstat search form, for example:
+As queries, you need to specify keywords, just as if they were entered directly into the Wordstat search form, for example:

 test